towersvault/shinpokered/README.md

 There is a built-in nuzlocke mode that can be toggled from the options menu.

+The girl in Oak's lab toggles wild pokemon randomization.

 One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).

 As an alternative to trainer scaling, there is now an obedience level-cap that can be toggled in the options menu.